Undergraduate Program Requirements

 History 499T, Honors Thesis, or 499P, Honors Project

-For more information about History Departmental Honors, contact Jennifer Fronc, Honors Program Director.
+For more information about History Departmental Honors, contact Jennifer Fronc, Honors Program Director, or visit the Departmental Honors page.
 The Commonwealth College Web site also has useful information.
 Please see the Course guide for descriptions.
 If you would like to arrange an Honors Colloquium or Honors Independent Study in conjunction with another course, speak with the professor who is teaching that course.